Egypt

 Stamp tax on the disposal of financial securities

-Stamp duty is enacted on the disposal of shares as per the publication number 24 in the official gazette published on 19 June 2017.
+Stamp duty is imposed on the disposal of financial securities in accordance with the Stamp Tax Law (Law No. 111 of 1980), as amended.
 As per the publication, such stamp duty is imposed on the total proceeds (i.e. value of the transaction) from buying or selling any kind of stocks/securities (with very limited exceptions for the T-bills and T-bonds), regardless of whether they are Egyptian or foreign, listed or non-listed, without deducting any costs, where buyer and seller should each apply the stamp duty on the total proceeds realised.

 This type of stamp tax has also been among the changes announced by the Egyptian government, as explained in the Significant developments section

-On the other hand, non-resident investors trading in or holding Egyptian shares/securities (whether listed or unlisted on the EGX and whether buyers or sellers) should be subject to 0.125% stamp tax on the total proceeds realised without deducting any costs (for the transactions involving less than 33% of a company's shares).
+Non-resident investors trading in Egyptian shares or securities, whether listed or unlisted on the EGX and whether as buyers or sellers, are subject to 0.125% stamp tax on the total transaction value (i.e. total proceeds realised) without deduction of any costs, for transactions involving less than 33% of a company’s shares.

-• If the sale and purchase transaction involves 33% or more of the value or the number of shares or voting rights in a resident company, or
+• The sale or purchase transaction involves 33% or more of the value, number of shares, or voting rights in a resident company; or

-• If the sale and purchase transaction involves 33% or more of the assets or the liabilities of a resident company by another resident company in return of shares in the acquiring company.
+• The transaction involves 33% or more of the assets or liabilities of a resident company acquired by another resident company in exchange for shares in the acquiring company.

-In both cases above, the buyer and seller (i.e. the party exceeding the threshold) should each pay the 0.3% stamp duty on the gross transaction value without deducting any costs.
+In both cases above, each of the buyer and the seller is required to pay 0.3% stamp tax on the gross transaction value, without deduction of any costs.

 Payroll taxes